ssmubc/SleepTrackerApp/README.md

 # Phase 4: Task 3
 Refactoring that I would do to improve my design:
 - I could remove the association relationship between SleepModel and CreateGUI since there is already an association between SleepPerWeek and CreateGUI and SleepPerWeek contains SleepModel.
-This could be done by locally initializing a new SleepModel directly inside the createEntriesPage().
-- Reduce the dependency between classes (right now SleepPerWeek and CreateGUI are dependent on EventLog, and JsonReader and JsonWriter are dependent on SleepPerWeek).
+This can be done by creating methods in the SleepPerWeek class that will get the fields of the SleepModel so that CreateGUI can access the fields of SleepModel without having an association relationship with SleepModel.